IBM/PublicRegulationFabric-Food-IBPV20/README.md

 ibmcloud login
 ```

-Finally, install the container service plugin, which is required to interact with IBM Kubernetes deployments
+Finally, install the container service plugin.
+This plugin allows us to communicate with the IBM Cloud container service and provision a Kubernetes cluster.
+Kubernetes is used here to host the application and blockchain network.

 ```bash
 ibmcloud plugin install container-service -r Bluemix
 ```

 ### Kubernetes CLI

+We'll also need to install the kubectl CLI to deploy the application on the provisioned Kubernetes cluster.
+This requires a configuration file specifying information for each container, such as the base docker image, exposed ports, default command, etc.
 ```bash
 # OS X
 curl https://storage.googleapis.com/kubernetes-release/release/v1.11.7/bin/darwin/amd64/kubectl -P /usr/local/bin/